-For beginners, here, we present a short review and about the author about the best physics books for beginners so that you can decide the best one in order to buy the right book.
+Here, we present eight essential physics books for beginners so that you can decide the best one in order to buy the right book to study right away.

 Best Physics Books for Beginners Review